matrixx17/hyperbolic-recommender/README.md

 ---

-While the MVP is functional in its current state, I'm currently working on some refinements to improve functionality.
+While the MVP is usable in its current state, I'm currently working on some refinements to improve functionality.
 Installation instructions will be added soon.